envycontent/haiku-user-manual/content/change-the-slide-on-the-homepage.rst

 Change the Slide on the Homepage
 ================================

-Images for the slideshow on the Skills Training Homepage are stored in: `https://www.medsci.ox.ac.uk/images/study/skills-training-slideshow <https://www.medsci.ox.ac.uk/images/study/skills-training-slideshow>`_
+Images for the slideshow on the Skills Training Homepage are stored at: `https://www.medsci.ox.ac.uk/images/study/skills-training-slideshow <https://www.medsci.ox.ac.uk/images/study/skills-training-slideshow>`_

 This shows you how to add a new slide to the slideshow.
 You need to upload the image first and then pull it onto the slideshow.